 This upper-level capstone course concentrates on integrating critical competencies of management in a small food service setting.
 Emphasis is placed on menu development, marketing, staff scheduling, production planning and implementation, service and fiscal accountability.
-Students manage the food and beverage service operations.
-Prerequisites: FSM2080 or FSM2095 or FSM2098 or FSM2099 or FSM3001, senior status.
-(PT) Quarter Credit Hours 4.5
+Students manage the food service operation.
+Prerequisites: FSM2075 or FSM2080 or FSM2098 or FSM2099 or FSM3001, senior status.
+(PT)